rls-p4/SciDBR/README.md

 ## Database-related updates

-* Support for SciDB version 14.3--also supports for older SciDB releases, but not actively tested
+* Support for SciDB version 14.3--also supports older SciDB releases, but not actively tested
 * Dropping arrays from other R sessions requires a non-default option facilitating multiple-user settings.
 * Queries can be canceled with R user interrupts now (for example with CTRL + C or ESC).